MrBrooks89/BatParamFetcher/README.md

 ```
 BatParamFetcher will fetch URLs from the Wayback Machine for each domain, clean the URLs, and save the cleaned URLs to files in the specified output directory.

+Please note that BatParamFetcher is intended for educational and testing purposes only.
+Use it responsibly and with permission.

 # License

 This project is licensed under the MIT License.